AhsanA3/PCAP-Raider/README.md

-# PCAP Raider - PCAP Analysis CLI Tool
+# PCAP Raider - Advanced PCAP Analysis CLI Tool

 ## Project Overview
 PCAP Raider is an interactive command-line interface (CLI) tool for analyzing PCAP files.
 It allows users to load PCAP files, perform advanced packet analysis, and get feedback on specific queries.
-The tool is designed to be useful for anyone learning or using networking.
+The tool is designed to be useful for network administrators, NOC, or SOC analysts.

 ## Features
 - **Load and Analyze PCAP Files**: Load PCAP files for detailed analysis.